Best Toilet Paper

-There is great news borne of our objective analysis; for the most part, our critical examination supports intuitive and subjective preferences.
+There is excellent news borne of our objective analysis; for the most part, our critical examination supports intuitive and subjective preferences.
 The stuff you like is the stuff that performs better in our test.
 We are particularly excited about how our objective measures can be used by consumers to secure actual high value in toilet paper.
 With so many darn options on the market, all with mystifying pricing schemes, confidently ascertaining actual value is a tall order.

 With toilet tissue, strength matters.
 We tried a whole host of testing methodologies.
 The best and final test we developed was to suspend a sheet or stack of sheets over a canning jar lid, held in place by the canning jar lid ring.
-We then dropped a small permanent marker (about the same diameter and shape as a finger) from 16 inches high.
+We then dropped a small permanent marker (about the same diameter and shape as a finger.
+Not coincidentally…) from 16 inches high.
 We started with one sheet of each type of TP and added sheets to the count until the aggregate effectively blocked the penetration of the dropped, lidded Sharpie.
 Our findings in this test correlated almost exactly with concurrent subjective testing.
 In the subjective test, we tore sheets with our hands, back to back, and comparatively.

 We performed a similar strength test on wet toilet tissue.
 We suspended the TP a similar way, wet the product with a fixed amount of water, and then added small scale calibration weights until the paper failed.